Frank Cignetti Sr.: Coaching career

 Cignetti was inducted into the College Football Hall of Fame in 2013.
 Also in that year, IUP renamed its football field in honor of Cignetti.

 Personal life

 Cignetti and his wife, Marlene, had four children.
 Frank Jr. played football for his father at IUP from 1985 to 1987.
-Cignetti Jr. is a former offensive coordinator for the St. Louis Rams.
-His son Curt was announced as the head coach for IUP on January 21, 2011, after serving four years as wide receivers coach and recruiting coordinator at Alabama.
+Cignetti Jr. is a former offensive coordinator and quarterbacks coach for many NFL and college teams, most recently the Pittsburgh Panthers.
+His son, Curt, was announced as the head coach for IUP on January 21, 2011, after serving four years as wide receivers coach and recruiting coordinator at the University of Alabama.
 Curt served as the head coach at Elon University from 2016 to 2018, and in December 2018 was named the eighth head coach of James Madison University.
+In November 2023, Curt was named the head coach at Indiana University Bloomington.

 Cignetti died on September 10, 2022.